ZEREX ZXELRU1 DEX-COOL Antifreeze / Coolant – Gallon; ZXELRU1

 This coolant can either keep its phase and stay liquid or gaseous, or can undergo a phase transition, with the latent heat adding to the cooling efficiency.
 The latter, when used to achieve below-ambient temperature, is more commonly known as refrigerant.

-The IEEE standard symbol for both US (liquid) and imperial gallon is gal, not to be confused with the gal (symbol: Gal), a CGS unit of acceleration.
+The IEEE standard symbol for both the imperial and US gallons is gal, not to be confused with the gal (symbol: Gal), a CGS unit of acceleration.

 Reviews